-Plus, add on the time and effort to get to the gym, especially while traveling, and a workout seems to be left out entirely just when your body needs it most, especially for stress reduction!
-That’s where an easy workout you could do anywhere would come in handy.
+As the American Heart Association continues to remind us, 4 out of 5 adults are not getting enough physical activity to maintain good health.
+Add on the time and effort to get to the gym, especially if you travel often, and a workout seems to be left out entirely just when your body needs it most, especially for stress reduction!
+That’s where an easy activity you could do anywhere would come in handy.

-Please note: This 4 minute workout may not be right for you.
+Please note: This 4-minute workout may not be right for you.
 Always contact your physician prior to beginning any new workout.

 Dr. Bush leads you through and demonstrates his 4-minute workout.
 Working 16 muscles in 4 minutes, you follow him through proper squat techniques (check yourself in a mirror to ensure you have this important basic move), arm swings, arm circles, and overhead presses.
 Dr. Bush also gives modifications.
 As you can see in the following video, every age group is represented.

 Keep in mind that the 4-minute workout does not replace flexibility and weight training.
 Stretching (a must as we age) and adding sessions of Pilates, yoga, and before and after workout breath cycles will complete your exercise routine.

 So, in less time than it takes the barista to concoct your venti latte, you can surge fresh oxygen through your body and brain, build and shape muscle, and rev your metabolism.

 If you still want to try to get more nitric oxide into your body each day, you can consider adding nitric oxide-rich foods or supplements to your daily routine.
 Adding vegetables rich in nitrates (celery, lettuce, spinach, or arugula) and foods rich in antioxidants like fruits, vegetables, nuts, or grains can naturally increase the amount of nitric oxide our body produces.